The River (Bruce Springsteen song): Release and reception

-"The River" was not released as a single in the U.S., but it was released as a single in May 1981 in several countries in western Europe.
+"The River" was not released as a single in the U.S., but it was released as a single in April 1981 in several countries in western Europe.
 It placed number 35 on the UK Singles Chart.
 It also reached number 24 on the Irish Singles Chart, number 10 in Sweden's singles chart, number 6 in the Danish Top 20 and had its best showing with a number 5 placement on Norway's singles chart.
 In the U.S., it gained considerable album-oriented rock airplay and became one of Springsteen's best-known songs.
 It was included on both his 1995 Greatest Hits and 2003 The Essential Bruce Springsteen compilations.
 The song was also incorporated in the European edition of the 2009 Bruce Springsteen & The E Street Band Greatest Hits.

 In 2018, Rolling Stone ranked the song number five on their list of the 100 greatest Bruce Springsteen songs.

-Later on, the song reached #1 in Israel, and the live version from No Nukes reached #3 in Portugal.
+Later on, the song reached number 1 in Israel, and the live version from No Nukes reached number 3 in Portugal.